Nigel Sillis

 Fairly recently I was in my very late forties, I’m married to my wife Debra and we have two teenage children, Gabrielle and Liam.
 We are a fairly active family, we try and eat healthily, take exercise and look after ourselves.
 We have busy lives but we are a normal busy family doing all the normal kinds of things that normal busy families do.

-It was the 19th May 2018 and my last recollection of the events of that day was having breakfast with Debra, the television was on in the kitchen and we were watching guests starting to arrive in Windsor for the royal wedding.
-The Beckhams and the Clooneys arrived within a few minutes of each other - I don’t remember anything else that happened that day.
+It was 19 May 2018 and my last recollection of the events of that day was having breakfast with Debra, the television was on in the kitchen and we were watching guests starting to arrive in Windsor for the royal wedding.
+The Beckhams and the Clooneys arrived within a few minutes of each other – I don’t remember anything else that happened that day.
 Everything that I’ll tell you from this point onwards is mostly pieced together from Debra’s recollection, from witness accounts or from the operational reports of EAAA.

 Debra had said that she wanted to watch the wedding on the TV, I wasn’t that interested.
 So we decided that I should go out on my bike and that we’d meet up later on in the day.
 I’d planned a route of approximately 50 miles.
 At 13.25 the bike computer recorded my speed falling to 0 mph.
 Without any pre-existing medical conditions or warning signs, I’d suffered a cardiac arrest whilst cycling along.